Andrea Priester Houde

 Ms. Houde has a zeal for teaching and pedagogy that equals that of her performances.
-She was formerly on the faculty at the University of Delaware and has given master classes and performances at the Quebec Conservatory, Orfeo Music Festival (Italy), University of Virginia, Penn State University, Tennessee Viola Celebration, Virginia Violapalooza, North Carolina School of the Arts, University of Arizona, University of Georgia, University of Memphis, and for the American Viola Society Festival at Oberlin Conservatory.
-Ms. Houde has presented at several American String Teachers Association National Conferences and is an active clinician and adjudicator.
+She had the honor of serving as a first-round judge for the 2021 Primrose International Viola Competition and was named "Studio Teacher of the Year" by the West Virginia Chapter of the American String Teachers Association in 2017.
+She was formerly on the faculty at the University of Delaware and has given masterclasses, presentations, and performances at the International Viola Congress in New Zealand and Georgia (USA), the American Viola Society Festivals at Oberlin Conservatory and the Colburn School, Quebec Conservatory, Carnegie Mellon University, Vanderbilt University, Florida State University, University of Florida, University of Iowa, , Texas State University, Central Michigan University, University of Virginia, Penn State University, Tennessee Viola Celebration, Virginia Violapalooza, Ball State University, North Carolina School of the Arts, University of Arizona, University of Georgia, University of Memphis, and for , among others.
+Ms. Houde has often presented at American String Teachers Association National Conferences and is an active clinician and adjudicator.
 She provides outreach through hosting Viola Days at West Virginia University and directing the WVU Viola Bootcamp.
 Studies were at the University of Memphis with Lenny Schranze and at the Peabody Conservatory with Victoria Chiang.
 Other teachers include Heidi Castleman, Jeffrey Irvine, Mark Jackobs, and David Holland.
 Pedagogy studies were with Rebecca Henry and Drs.
 Laura and Harlan Parker.